YashvanthSankar/cheatsheets-md/README.md

-## your ultimate cheatsheet for learning, referencing, and mastering the web!
+## your ultimate cheatsheets for learning, referencing, and mastering the web!

 | Topic                | Guide Link                                          |
 |----------------------|-----------------------------------------------------|